Angelica Root

 Overview

 Angelica archangelica is a tall biennial herb native to northern Europe and Scandinavia.
 Its thick, aromatic roots deliver a sweet, earthy fragrance with complex herbal notes.
-Used traditionally for centuries, angelica root adds depth and a unique character to herbal smoking blends.
+Used for centuries in traditional practices, angelica root adds depth and unique character to herbal smoking blends.

 Common name(s): Common names include Garden Angelica, Wild Celery, and Norwegian Angelica.